Introducing the Social Diary: Why I made Poplar

 It feels like sharing images and videos of your life’s highlights is done for gratification to get as many likes and comments as possible.
 It’s a sanitised, edited highlight of a rich and varied life.

-Life isn't just holidays, big purchases, or new houses.
-There's a whole lot of difficulty, disappointment, and drama that happens in between the things we show our Instagram followers.
+Life isn’t just holidays, big purchases, or new houses.
+There’s a whole lot of difficulty, disappointment, and drama that happens between what we show our Instagram followers.

 You can share your holiday, but how many people know how much you sacrificed to get there?
 The long nights spent slaving away at your desk, the doctors’ visits, and the scrupulous saving.